DanArmstrongMMD/CsSeleniumSpecflowFramework/README.md

 - Page Object Model structure, with a Base Page containing wrappers for some common Selenium functionality
 - Parallel execution of Specflow Feature files
 - Screenshot on failure
+- Driver Factory Class for generating the driver and browser based on command line arguments

 # Usage